Happy New Year!

 Yes, they do, and that’s an approach that can work.
 But I’d rather you keep it simple.
 Looking at it logically, the more times you sit down to eat, the more calories you’re likely to take in.
-Plus, the frequent eating approach means taking the time to plan and cook your meals well in advance—think of spending your Sunday grilling chicken breasts instead of watching football.
-It could also mean having to grab food on the go every couple hours.
+Plus, the frequent-eating approach means taking the time to plan and cook your meals well in advance, which I know many of you just won’t have the time to do.
+And let’s face it, it’s also a hassle.
+Think of spending your Sunday grilling chicken breasts instead of watching football.
+It could also mean having to grab food on the go every couple hours when you’re working or running errands.
 It’s not practical for most people who have busy lives (or, ahem, lives they’d like to enjoy).

 Cut out all snacking.
 No more pretzels from the vending machine, lattes on the way to work, or late-night brews.
 This may sound brutal at first, like you’ll starve, but in Rules #2 and #3 I’ll show you how to fill up on healthy food so you don’t have these cravings anymore.

 And, like most rules, there are some exceptions.
 If you normally work out after dinner, you can (and should) have a snack afterward so you don’t go to bed on an empty stomach (more on what this should be later).
 Or, if you typically eat lunch at noon, work out mid day, and won’t be eating dinner until later that evening, a post-workout snack should be added as well.
 Heck, even if you don’t plan to work out mid-afternoon, if you eat an early lunch and can’t have dinner until 8 or 9 p.m., you should have a snack sometime in between to tide you over.